About this day

 About Mandy Chessell

-Mandy is an IBM Distinguished Engineer, Master Inventor and Fellow of the Royal Academy of Engineering.
-Mandy is a trusted advisor to large organisations, working with them on the governance, integration and management of information.
+Mandy is an IBM Distinguished Engineer, Master Inventor and Fellow of the Royal Academy of Engineering as well as an adviser to numerous large organisations.